-On your business tax returns, business license, business credit report, or payroll.
+- On your business tax returns, business loan applications, business licenses, business credit report, government forms, business bank accounts, or payroll.

-If you can't find your EIN through any of the above methods, you’ll need to call the IRS at +1 (800) 829-4933.
+If you can't find your EIN through any of the above methods, you'll need to call the IRS at +1 (800) 829-4933 or visit the IRS website for more information.
 They are available Monday through Friday from 7 a.m. to 7 p.m.
 EST. Before a representative will give you your EIN, they will need to verify your identity, much like they would before providing other sensitive information like Social Security Number.